anmolbhalla/Hotel-Admin-System-Portal/README.md

 ### Prerequisites

+Python pip package
+If using python version 2 :
+'''
+sudo apt-get install python-pip
+'''

+If using python version 3 :
+'''
+sudo apt-get install python3-pip
+'''

 You will need Django framework to run this project smoothly.
 Go to your terminal and execute the following command or visit [Django](https://www.djangoproject.com/) website.

+For python 2 :
 ```
 pip install django
 ```

+For python 3 :
+'''
+pip3 install django
+'''

 ### Deployment